The Best Watches For Nurses

 They have been made with a simple design, easy to read face and second hand, and a robust case that will last for years.
 That is what Timex are renowned for.

 Timex produce this watch in a huge range of colors and styles, so if you don’t like this blue one – no worries, just pop over to Amazon and choose another.
 Either way, you won’t be disappointed with your purchase.

 Oh, and one last thing.
 Timex give all their watches their signature Indiglo which lights it up like a Christmas tree at the push of a button – so it’s ideal for low light / night shift.

 7. Casio Women's Classic

 Casio are another brand that has been making highly functional and reliable watches that anyone can afford – for decades.
-They are renowned for their old-school digital watches and their G Shock range, but this simple model is a great purchase for anyone in the medical or nursing profession.
+They are renowned for their old-school digital watches and their G Shock range, but this simple analog watch is a great purchase for anyone in the medical or nursing profession.

 This simple watch is an all-plastic affair, with a resin strap.
 So, easy to clean and great for getting wet – unlike leather straps.

 The only thing I would like to see more obvious is the hands, they are perhaps a little thin for counting seconds compared to some of the watches above (with the stand-out red hand).